 Ramadan is a time in which Muslims fast and abstain from food.
-Although this is a religious obligation to Allah (SWT), it leaves many wondering how to be healthy in Ramadan.
+Although this is a religious obligation to Allah (SWT), it leaves many wondering how to be healthy during Ramadan.
 On the surface, the Ramadan fasting rules may not seem particularly healthy, as you’ll be going without food or water for several hours.
-However, fasting has been scientifically proven to have benefits and when you know what to eat when fasting in Ramadan and what not to do in Ramadan fasting, you can be sure that you'll maintain your health during the Ramadan fasting days.
+However, fasting has been scientifically proven to have benefits.
+When you know what to eat when fasting in Ramadan and what not to do during Ramadan fasting, you can be sure that you’ll maintain your health during the Ramadan fasting days.

 For a relatively substantial Suhoor meal, you might opt for some avocado and egg on toast.
 Avocados contain plenty of healthy fats, potassium, and vitamins, making them the ideal food for providing long-lasting energy.
 However, you should be sure that your toast is whole-wheat, as white flour can evoke cravings and hunger pangs throughout the day.